Grace Eau

 - Biography

-Her current research is economic education and pedagogy, testing the efficacy of educational technology, and her research interests are macroeconomics, econometrics, and the relationship between East Asia’s political economy and North Korea’s Economy.
+Her current research is public health, program evaluation, economic education and pedagogy, and testing the efficacy of educational technology.